DhaanuI/Tech-World/README.md

 HTML 5, CSS, Vanilla JavaScript for FrontEnd
 Node JS, Mongo DB and Express for Backend

-Cloned website has functionalities like
+Website has functionalities like
 Login/Signup (Database connected),
-Fetching Data from Backend API, token based verifying Login and Sorting & Filtering.
+Fetching Data from Backend API,
+Token based verifying Login and Sorting & Filtering the fetched data.